Skip to main content

 a MAC/IP Advertisement route for TS1 MAC with ESI-1.
 In that case:

-* Leaf L3 has Anycast VTEP IP12 programmed in its route table
+* Leaf L3 has the Anycast VTEP IP12 programmed in its routing table,

-against an underlay ECMP-set composed of Spine-1 and Spine-2.
+associated with an underlay ECMP set composed of Spine-1 and

-Tenant System TS1 MAC address is programmed with a destination
+Spine-2.
+The TS1 MAC address is programmed with the destination

-* When Tenant System TS3 sends unicast traffic to Tenant System TS1,
+* When Tenant System TS3 sends unicast traffic to TS1, Leaf L3

-Leaf L3 encapsulates the frames into VXLAN packets with
+encapsulates the frames into VXLAN packets with the destination

-destination VTEP being the Anycast VTEP IP12.
-Leaf L3 can perform
+VTEP set to Anycast VTEP IP12.
+Leaf L3 can perform per-flow load

 * Spine-1 and Spine-2 also create underlay ECMP-sets for Anycast